-USB Type-C is a new shape of cable connector which adopted a more compact design.
+USB Type-C is a new shape of cable connector that adopted a more compact design.

-During the evolution of USB technology, there were a few types of standard USB connector designed to meet various needs of different devices.
+During the evolution of USB technology, there were a few types of standard USB connectors designed to meet various needs of different devices.

 Here is a quick review.

 Type-A is probably the one that you’re most familiar with.
 You can find it on your PCs, laptops, power banks, and even wall outlets.

 Compared to Type-A, Type-B may seem a bit strange and unfamiliar.
 Although you may not see this very often, it is in fact widely applied to printers and scanners.

 Micro-B connectors can be found on many older mobile devices such as cellphones, cameras, and wireless headphones.